World imports

 Read from one stream and write to another, with blocking.

-, except that it blocks until the
+This is similar to splice, except that it blocks until the

-is ready for writing, and the input-stream
+output-stream is ready for writing, and the input-stream

-is ready for reading, before performing the splice
+is ready for reading, before performing the splice.

 Params